Note: We are updating the Express Entry system:

-Note: Entry into the Express Entry pool does not guarantee a candidate will be issued an Invitation to Apply (ITA) for permanent residence.
-Invited candidates still have to meet eligibility and admissibility requirements under Canada’s immigration law (Immigration and Refugee Protection Act).
+Note: If you meet the entry criteria for the Express Entry pool, you are not guaranteed an invitation to apply for permanent residence.
+All applicants for permanent residence also need to meet eligibility and admissibility requirements under Canada’s immigration law (Immigration and Refugee Protection Act).

 Step 2) The highest-ranking candidates in the pool will be invited to apply for permanent residence

 Candidates will be ranked against others in the pool using a point-based system called the Comprehensive Ranking System.
 Points are awarded using the information in their profile.